Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-For constrained firms we expect limited wage responses, resulting in a smaller ratio.
-The wage response for constrained firms is exactly zero under a wage floor constraint.
-However, this is not necessarily the case for a local bargaining constraint.
-We see positive rent-sharing elasticities for the case of supply-constrained firms, even in the case of an homogeneous production function.
-For demand-constrained firms the ratio depends on how the output elasticity $\alpha(L)$ changes with employment.
-If $\alpha(L)$ does not depend on $L$, as in the homogeneous production function case, then the ratio is zero. \footnote{ Prior work has noticed that, under an homogeneous production function and no labor supply constraint, the equilibrium level of the average revenue product of labor is constant, which results in a constant wage (see, e.g., \citealt[][p.\ 899]{McDonaldSolow1981}, \citealt{Manning1987}, and \citealt[][p.\ 987]{AbowdLemieux1993}).
-This holds in our model for demand-constrained firms only, i.e., when the labor supply constraint does not bind.}
+The rent-sharing elasticity is zero under a pure wage floor constraint.
+Under local bargaining we also expect low rent-sharing elasticities (as $\lambda_j(L)\in(0,1)$ and, under Cobb-Douglas, $\alpha_j(L)+\gamma_j(L) = 1$).
+Our model generates positive rent-sharing for supply-constrained firms even under homogeneous production functions, a result that has eluded previous literature. \footnote{ Prior work has noticed that, under a homogeneous production function and no labor supply constraint, the equilibrium level of the average revenue product of labor is constant, which results in a constant wage (see, e.g., \citealt[][p.\ 899]{McDonaldSolow1981}, \citealt{Manning1987}, and \citealt[][p.\ 987]{AbowdLemieux1993}).
+This holds in our model for demand-constrained firms only, i.e., when the labor supply constraint does not bind.} Note that, whereas wage-setting constraints reduce the observed rent-sharing \textit{elasticity}, they actually increase the observed labor share or ``rent-sharing \textit{level}'', as shown in Panel (f) of Figure \ref{fig:model_solutions} for the wage floor case and Appendix Figure \ref{fig:model_solution_markdown_lshare} for the local bargaining case.